Updated August 31, 2023

 What is Stress and Stress Management?

-Stress is a mental reaction to our body experiences due to the demanding circumstance or event that requires immediate action and attention.
-This reaction initiates our nervous system to produce adrenaline and cortisol hormone and release it in our blood system; gradually, it suppresses the functions of our immune, digestive and reproductive system.
-That is why it becomes essential to handle our stress level effectively to keep ourselves physically and mentally fit.
+Stress is a mental reaction to our body’s experiences due to a demanding circumstance or event requiring immediate attention.
+This reaction initiates our nervous system to produce adrenaline and cortisol hormones and release them in our blood system; gradually, it suppresses the functions of our immune, digestive, and reproductive systems.
+That is why it becomes essential to handle our stress levels effectively to keep ourselves physically and mentally fit.

-Stress management is a process that helps an individual to control stress level by practicing self-care, relaxation and also imparts some techniques to handle stress when it occurs.
+Stress management is a process that helps an individual to control stress levels by practicing self-care relaxation and also imparts some techniques to handle stress when it occurs.
 It is a “set of techniques and programs intended to help people to deal more effectively with stress in their lives by analyzing the specific stressors and taking positive actions to minimize their effect” (Gale Encyclopedia of Medicine).

 Causes of Stress

-The actual cause of stress varies from person to person; a situation may be stressful for an individual, but for others, it may consider as challenging.
+The actual cause of stress varies from person to person; a situation may be stressful for an individual, but for others, it may be challenging.
 The various stressful conditions and situations which plague the mind of many people are called ‘stressors’.
-The stressors are generated by our own perception depending on our personal traits, thought process, habits, available resources and so on.
-Some people consider financial issues, health problem, conflict in the relationship, job satisfaction, etc., as the source of conflict while another person becomes stressed for some mundane issues like a busy schedule, time pressure.
+The stressors are generated by our perceptions depending on our personal traits, thought processes, habits, available resources, etc. Some people consider financial issues, health problems, conflict in the relationship, job satisfaction, etc., as the source of conflict, while others become stressed by mundane issues like a busy schedule or time pressure.
 Actually, when the challenges are greater than our ability to encounter them, we feel stress.

 Effects of Stress

-We always consider stress as a negative impression on our mind.
-But a certain amount of tension is helpful for triggering a stimulus to overcome the challenging situation.
-A certain amount of positive stress, which is known as eustress, is vital to enhance our positive energy.
-On the other hand, the negative stress, which we call distress, is responsible for all kinds of physical, mental, behavioral problem.
-The below diagram clarifies the various patterns of stress level on ourselves.
+We always consider stress as a negative impression on our minds.
+However, a certain amount of tension is helpful for triggering a stimulus to overcome the challenging situation.
+A certain amount of positive stress, known as eustress, is vital to enhance our positive energy.
+On the other hand, negative stress, which we call distress, is responsible for all kinds of physical, mental, and behavioral problems.
+The below diagram clarifies the various patterns of stress levels.

-If we start to live with a high level of stress, it impacts on our mental equilibrium as well as physical health.
-We detract from a healthy lifestyle, and even a high amount of stress hampers our productivity level also.
+If we start to live with a high level of stress, it impacts our mental equilibrium as well as physical health.
+We detract from a healthy lifestyle, and even a lot of stress also hampers our productivity level.
 The ultimate purpose of our life is to enjoy a balanced life with timely work, healthy relationships, relaxation, and fun.
-That is why effective stress management is essential to handle our stress level efficiently when it occurs, that we can think clearly, perform our professional role productively and relish healthy life.
+That is why effective stress management is essential to handle our stress level efficiently, think clearly, perform our professional role productively, and relish a healthy life.

 Some useful stress management techniques include:

 - Time Management: Time limitations can elicit stress in people’s lives.
 Work schedules sometimes become overloaded, which causes some individuals to feel overwhelmed.
 In order to manage this kind of situation, one can make a plan of priorities to do the work accordingly.
-This will help to reduce the stress and even a manageable schedule which can complete within the time frame.
+This will help to reduce the stress and even a manageable schedule that can be completed within the time frame.

-- Self-limitations: Knowing your own limitation and performing your work accordingly helps to alleviate the unnecessary stress.
+- Self-limitation: Knowing your limitations and performing your work accordingly helps alleviate unnecessary stress.
 Creating your own boundaries is essential for healthy, stress-free living.
-Boundaries mean we create some internal rules for ourselves to take care of our well-being.
-Sometimes it is good not to involve in any kind of racing thoughts which may also aggravate stress.
+Boundaries mean we create internal rules for ourselves to take care of our well-being.
+Sometimes it is good not to be involved in any kind of racing thoughts, which may also aggravate stress.
 It is suggestible to deviate your mind from that kind of thought and involve yourself with some activities which give relaxation and refreshment to your mind.

-- Reduce the noise: You may try to distract yourself from all kinds of technologically advanced gadget and manage some time to stay in quiet.
-You can notice that those things which you consider most important for day to day life are very trivial.
+- Reduce the noise: You may try to distract yourself from all kinds of technologically advanced gadgets and manage some time to stay quiet.
+You can notice that the things you consider most important for daily life are very trivial.

 - ABC technique: The well-known ABC (A – Adversity or stressful situation, B – Beliefs or the way response to the situation, C – Consequences or the result of your belief) technique was first introduced by psychiatrist DR. Albert Ellis, and later it was adopted by Martin Seligman.
 The purpose of the technique is to think optimistically.